rodricios/autocomplete/README.md

 And we're almost done!

-Where were we, like before I got all distracted?
+Where were we?
+Like before I got all distracted?

+...

 Turns out 15 sentences ago: "...whether I want to say *the apple*, *the automobile*, *the austronaut*, etc."